 “We noticed around 2 that he couldn’t control his body temperature,” Durkee says.
 And while her son’s g-tube was removed at age 3, she says he still has trouble eating certain foods, and has weak teeth as well.
 While these latter issues aren’t entirely surprising given his medical challenges at birth, trouble with body temperature control is certainly surprising.

-Dr. Jean Mrozek, a neonatologist for over 20 years and the founder and president of the Minnesota Neonatal Foundation, agrees that long-term effects can and do sometimes result from NICU stays.
+Dr. Jeanne Mrozek, a neonatologist for over 20 years and the founder and president of the Minnesota Neonatal Foundation, agrees that long-term effects can and do sometimes result from NICU stays.
 This is certainly the case for newborns who spend a substantial amount of time in the NICU (however infrequent).

 For example, infants who spent an extended amount of time on a ventilator while in the NICU have an increased risk to developing some asymmetry of their palate.